alex-2077/php-classes-mapper/README.md

 @param array $paths where to parse
 @param array $options {
   @type bool $parse_flat              switches parse logic from recursive to flat fetch in the folder

   @type array $excluded_paths         these entire paths will be excluded from parsing

   @type array $excluded_folders       files in this folders will be excluded from parsing

   @type array $excluded_files         file paths that will be omitted during the parsing

-  @type array $file_extensions file with this extensions will be parsed, using this option don't forget to add 'php' - default: array( 'php' )
+  @type array $file_extensions        file with this extensions will be parsed, using this option
+                                      don't forget to add 'php' - default: array( 'php' )

-  @type string $map_as_relative_to - path to the folder from which create a relative path to files.
-With a help of this option you can map your classes on localhost environment and upload map to production without remapping on production.
+  @type string $map_as_relative_to    path to the folder from which create a relative path to files.
+With a help of this
+                                      option you can map your classes on localhost environment and upload map to production without remapping on production.
+Priority over $map_as_absolute_to.
+                                      Choose only on settings $map_as_relative_to or $map_as_absolute_to.

+  @type string $map_as_absolute_to    path to the folder from which to create an absolute path to files.
 }
 ```